- Sports Job Training Courses:

 (During the live weekly audio chats you will get to know Dan & Larry and they will help guide and advise you in your career.)

 Dan Evans, former GM of the Los Angeles Dodgers, has been in professional baseball for over three decades, and has had decision-making roles with five MLB franchises throughout his career.
 The Chicago native began his baseball journey as an intern for the Chicago White Sox while a junior in college and has worked for the White Sox (1981-2000), Chicago Cubs (2000-2001), Dodgers (2001-2004), Seattle Mariners (2004-2007), and the Toronto Blue Jays (2013-present).
-In addition, Evans is also the Commissioner of Northern League, an independent professional baseball league set to open play in May of 2014.
-Evans’ experience is wide ranging, as he is the only former General Manager of a MLB club who also led a baseball representation firm.
-Evans has also been a broadcast analyst for MLB games, is the author of “108 Stitches,” a column for Baseball Prospectus, and is a member of the Baseball Prospectus Advisory Board.
+Evans’ experience is wide ranging, as he is the only former General Manager of a MLB club who also led a baseball agency.
+In additions, Evans has been a broadcast analyst for MLB games, is the author of “108 Stitches,” a column for Baseball Prospectus, and is a member of the Baseball Prospectus Advisory Board.

 Evans evaluates talent for the Blue Jays organization at all levels of play all over the world and as Commissioner of the Northern League he is the Chief Executive Officer, fully responsible for managing the League’s day-to-day operation, growing the brand of the League while developing markets and territories.
 Evans is considered one of the game’s true pioneers, an innovator with an experienced resume.